Rotisserie Hall of Fame

 - Minimum of $20 average annual earnings during his peak* 7 years.

-- Must have finished ranked among the annual top 15 of all pitchers at least 4 times.
+- Ranked among the annual top 15 of all pitchers at least once.

 *In most all cases, the “peak” period will be assessed as consecutive years.
 In some isolated cases, particularly when an injury may have cost a player a full season, the peak year requirement may include non-consecutive seasons.